 What is solar power?

 Energy created by the heat and light of the sun is called solar energy.
-Solar power is produced when solar energy is converted into electricity or used to heat air, water or other substances.
-Solar energy can also be used to create solar fuels such as hydrogen.
+Solar power is produced when energy from the sun is converted into electricity or used to heat air, water or other substances.
+Solar energy can be used to create solar fuels such as hydrogen.